I live for free.

 Video: How to House Hack

 Prefer watching videos to reading?
-Our friend Rick Orford, The Financially Independent Millennial, produced this video about how to house hack:
+Our friend Rick Orford, AKA The Financially Independent Millennial, produced this video about how to house hack:

-Downsides to House Hacking
+Potential Downsides to House Hacking

-Before you buy a property to house hack, make sure you understand and accept the following downsides.
+Before you buy a property to house-hack, make sure you understand and accept the following downsides.

-You Have to Be Both Landlord and Neighbor/Housemate
+Being Both Landlord and Neighbor/Housemate

 It’s not always easy to wear multiple hats.